Sierra Sur de Oaxaca

 Sierra Sur is a region in the state of Oaxaca, Mexico.
 It includes the districts of Putla, Sola de Vega, Miahuatlán and Yautepec.
 Miahuatlán de Porfirio Díaz is the largest city.

-The region has 70 municipalities, some very poor, such as Zanizá, Amoltepec and Los Loxichas.
+The region has 70 municipalities.
+A number of these are known for great poverty, such as Santa María Zaniza and Santa María Alotepec.

 Geography

 Landscape of the Sierra Sur.
 Fog banks are frequent throughout the year.

 The region is mountainous, along the southern edge of the Sierra Madre del Sur, and includes Quiexoba, the second highest mountain in the state.
 Forest resources are still important, despite having suffered over-exploitation for decades, and include pines, mixed forests of oak and pine, fir, and areas of hormiguillo cacti.

 Fauna include opossums, armadillos, deer, rabbit and gopher.

 The climate is varied, ranging from hot and humid to temperate humid.
 The average temperature is 10°C to 22°C throughout the region.
 Average rainfall ranges from 800 to 2000mm annually.